JinyuanSun/DDGScan/README.md

 ### Grape phase I

-I provide many options for users especially those know what they want.
-Here are some quick walk-through. `pdb` and `chain` are positional but  you need to set
+There are many options available for DDGScan users, particularly for those who know what they want.
+Here is a quick walk-through of some important options:

+- `pdb` and `chain` are positional arguments that must be set, depending on the input PDB file you want to analyze.
-`-E` according to the software you have in your OS. `-seq` are strongly recommended to be set by the user.
+- The `-E` flag must be set according to the software you have installed on your operating system.
+- It is strongly recommended that users set the `-seq` flag to provide sequence information for the input PDB file.
-Also, I highly recommend adding the `-MD` flag and using `-P CUDA` if a good gpu is available (better than RTX2060 well be much faster than 48 core cpu).
-Also, I did not test how much precision dropped to use the `-S fast` preset, but I do know it can be faster in about two orders of magnitude.
+- For best performance, it is highly recommended to add the `-MD` flag and use `-P CUDA` if a powerful GPU is available (e.g., better than an RTX2060).
+This will be much faster than using a 48-core CPU.
- If using `-fill` flag, input structure will be automatically fixed using information from SEQRES record in native PDB downloaded from RCSB using modeller.
-Model with lowest `molpdf` energy will be subjected to following step.
+- If the `-fill` flag is used, the input structure will be automatically fixed using information from the SEQRES record in the native PDB file downloaded from RCSB using modeller.
+The model with the lowest `molpdf` energy will be used for further analysis.

  <p align="center">
   <img width="80%" src="./img/workflow.png" alt="Workflow of DDGScan">